Course content

 The students will learn how and why green criminology has become an important and fast expanding field in critical criminology, and about the topics and perspectives which are relevant in the field; for example it expands the understanding of what criminology is and what it should be by applying perspectives of justice, rather than limiting the focus to acts which are criminalized.
 The course provides insight into how environmental harms affect both human and nonhuman species.

-At the end of the course, students are expected to know:
+Knowledge,?at the end of the course, students are expected to know:

 • How environmental crimes and harms affect human and nonhuman species, and examples of such harms.